 “Training is not the work that you do, it is the value and the cost of your body’s response to that work.”

 —Legendary coach Renato Canova.
 Canova’s runners have garnered more world records, world championships, and Olympic medals than those of any other running coach.

-If there is a new training stimulus applied while your body is still in a supercompensated state, the resultant new level of adaptation will be higher
+If there is a new training stimulus applied while your body is still in a supercompensated state, the resultant new level of adaptation will be higher than the previous one.

-to this training effect occur at different rates, and the restorative periods can vary from a few hours to several days depending on which body systems
+In principle, this progression of load and adaptation is the goal of all well-structured training.
+This consistent and progressive nature is what sets training apart from simply exercising for health, and is one of the trickiest aspects to get right.
+The various changes that your body undergoes due to this training effect occur at different rates, and the restorative periods can vary from a few hours to several days depending on which body systems experience stress.

 The Guiding Principles: Continuity, Gradualness, and Modulation